 Tackle the Inca Trail to Machu Picchu in May and you’d be forgiven for thinking you’ve just won the Andean hiking lottery.
 Glorious!

 Extend your visit to Peru by adding on an epic road trip across the Bolivian Altiplano, right through the stunning Uyuni Salt Flats and ending in Chile’s Atacama Desert.
-May is a much drier month, which means your chances of getting stuck in the muddy flats are infinitely reduced

-As the rain recede in the Pantanal, now is a great time to go in search of amazing wildlife
+As the rain recede in the Pantanal, now is a great time to go in search of amazing wildlife.

-City escapes are ripe for the picking in May – include a few extra days in Santiago, Lima, Buenos Aires or Rio and you’ll enjoy splendid weather for extensive sightseeing
+City escapes are ripe for the picking in May – include a few extra days in Santiago, Lima, Buenos Aires or Rio and you’ll enjoy splendid weather for extensive sightseeing.

-Lace up those hiking boots and get moving – May is a time for enjoying the startling nature of the central Andes under the steam of your own leg-power
+Lace-up those hiking boots and get moving – May is a time for enjoying the startling nature of the central Andes under the steam of your own leg-power.

 Clear skies, great underwater visibility and calm seas make cruising the Galapagos an absolute treat in May.
 If you want to add plenty of sea activities on your wildlife-watching journey then this is the month for you - also ideal if you know (or suspect) you may suffer sea-sickness on an island-hopping adventure.
-Keep reading to discover the unique Galapagos wildlife happenings in May!

 Antarctica cruising season is well and truly over so check back on October for fantastic adventures to the land of penguins and fur seals